Fat Dogs: Is Dog Exercise the Cure?

 A 30 kg (66 lb) dog walking 1.8 kilometers (0.73 miles) in 18 mins

-This is the amount of exercise required to burn off the calories consumed through these treats alone; it does not take into account daily meal intakes and other food sources.
+This is the amount of exercise required to burn off the calories consumed through eating 2 treats.
+It does not take into account daily meal intake and other food sources.

 Pig’s Ear Treat: Containing up to 300 calories per ear: